drBenway/pixi-vn-wiki/start/assets-management.md

 ## Load assets

-By default, asserts are loaded only when needed.
+By default, assets are loaded only when needed.
 This means when starting a new step.

 But **in case the assets are not saved locally**, but in an ["assets hosting"](/start/assets.md#assets-hosting) their loading may take some time.